 How to Unclog a Kitchen Drain

 A clogged drain in your kitchen is different from a clogged bathroom sink or shower drain.
-Instead of clotted hair or built-up soap residue, the usual causes for a clogged drain in your kitchen are accumulation of grease or food fragments in the sink trap.
-Because of this difference, fixing a clogged kitchen sink involves differing methods.
+Instead of clotted hair or built-up soap residue, the usual causes for a clogged drain in your kitchen are an accumulation of grease or food fragments in the sink trap.
+The solution to fixing a grease clogged kitchen sink involves differing methods.

 Homemade Drain Cleaner

 - Try to dissolve kitchen grease or food clogs by pouring 1/2 cup baking soda down the drain, followed by 1/2 cup of white vinegar.